 As research, Ford read “a good amount on conservative philosophy” and modeled her protagonist in part on Elise Stefanik, a representative from New York who was elected at age 30, making her the youngest woman ever sent to Congress.

 “I looked at her site and got ideas about issues, then I changed her into a fictional character who grew up in Florida, surrounded by conservatives,” Ford says.
 She then created the male counterpart, who “grew up in New York City with a mother active in throwing political fundraisers.
 He believes protesting and lobbying are the best ways to make a difference.”

 Last summer, with her two children at Philipstown Recreation camps, Ford got to work.
 She set a goal of 10,000 words a week, but threw out the first 10,000 when she couldn’t get the tone right.
 By November, however, she had finished a second draft.

 Then the hard part: finding an agent or publisher.
 After 80 rejections, she says she thought, It could die, or I could publish it myself.
 “The rejection rate for getting an agent is so high, you just can’t surrender to it, especially because the subject matter of my book is so timely,” she says.
 “So I hired a graphic designer.”

 Ford and her dual-citizen Canadian/American husband moved from Montreal to New York 11 years ago.
 She holds a bachelor’s degree in nutrition and a master’s in food studies from New York University and works in advocacy for sustainable agriculture.
 She’s also a past manager of the Cold Spring Farmers’ Market, but she says it’s a job she had in Canada that planted the seed for her next book: “food inspector for the airline industry.”

 Curious?
-You’ll need to wait a few years until Ford has another free summer to write it.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+You’ll need to wait a few years until Ford has another free summer to write it.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.